 There are four more private mine rescue teams in Indiana.
 Gibson Coal Company has two teams, as does Peabody Coal Company.
 Each of these teams would be ready to assist the other Indiana teams in the event of an emergency.
 The Indiana state composite and contract teams would likewise assist these teams if necessary to save lives.
 Mine rescue work is demanding and dangerous, but it is capably staffed by brave and skillful volunteers in Indiana.

 The state mine rescue team competed in four mine rescue contests in 2012, including the Robert Earl Jones Mine Rescue Contest in Ina, Illinois, the Illinois State Mine Rescue Contest, WKMI in Madisonville, Kentucky and the Indiana State Mine Rescue Contest.
 Mock mine disasters ranged from mine fires, explosions, floods and roof falls.
 The teams are judged on how safely they respond to each mine emergency and trophies are awarded to top performers.
-The following are members of the Indiana Mine Rescue team:

 In 2010, the Indiana mine rescue team exceeded minimum training requirements.
 To comply with federal regulations, teams are required to have 96 hours of training annually.
 The Indiana team had approximately 250 hours of training.
 Training included mine scenario disasters, working in smoke, maintenance of breathing apparatuses, CPR, Hilti gun training, and hazards of blood pathogen transfer in emergency situations.
 The team meets monthly to service equipment and for training updates.